 How did Rigel get its name?

-In the ancient Arabic tradition, the Orion figure was known as “Jauzah”, which gave rise to an alternative name for Rigel, “rigl al-gabbar”, which meant “The Foot of the Great One”.
+In the ancient Arabic tradition, the mythological Orion figure was known as “Jauzah”, which gave rise to an alternative name for Rigel, “rigl al-gabbar”, which meant “The Foot of the Great One”.
 This in turn served as the origin for several more alternative names, among which were the now-obsolete Algebar, and Elgebar.
 The first mention of the star using the name “Rigel”, dates back to 1252, when it appeared in astronomical tables sponsored by King Alfonso X of Castile, known as the Alfonsine Tables.

 In south-western Australia, the Wotjobaluk Koori people knew Rigel as Yerrerdet-kurrk, the mother-in-law of Totyerguil (Altair), with the distance between the two stars symbolizing the taboo of a man approaching his mother-in-law too closely.
 In northern Australia, the Wardaman people knew Rigel as Unumburrgu, The Red Kangaroo Leader, and as such, the chief conductor and MC of all ceremonies when Orion is high above the horizon.
 In this tradition, all the other stars in Orion are the tools and entourage of the Red Kangaroo Leader, with Ya-jungin (Betelgeuse), known as “Owl Eyes Flicking”, keeping an eye on proceedings.